 However it started, the Utes did come raiding and they were beaten badly by the Tewas.
 A few Utes were allowed to live to carry the warning back to their clans and the Ute problem stopped.
 The people of Walpi opted to let the Tewas stay.
 Part of the deal they struck gave the Tewas all the land east of a north/south line through the mesa near Walpi.
 That included some good farmland down below the mesa.
 Tewa Village and Polacca are built on that land.

 A Tewa settlement was established at Hano around 1698.
-On a northern finger of 2nd Mesa was a Tiwa village named "Payupki," established by mostly Sandians who had fled to the area beginning in the early 1680's.
+On a northern finger of 2nd Mesa was a Tiwa village named "Payupki," established by mostly Sandians and some Isletans who had fled to the area beginning in the early 1680's.
 After the destruction of Awatovi in the winter of 1700-1701, Payupki was targeted by a new cohort of Franciscan monks.
 The monks were being paid by the Spanish authorities in Santa Fe to try to get the "escapee" Tiwas to return and submit to Spanish rule.
-Eventually the Sandias were convinced to abandon Payupki and, in the company of several priests, they headed back home.
+Eventually the Tiwas were convinced to abandon Payupki and, in the company of several priests, they headed back home.

 In 1741, 441 of them returned to the vicinity of Sandia Pueblo and surrendered to the Spanish authorities.
 A couple decades later they were allowed to rebuild their destroyed pueblo.